Golonka-Ma/Golonka-Ma/README.md

 > *"The best way to predict the future is to invent it" - Alan Kay*

 I'm a Software Engineer with a passion for building scalable, high-performance applications that solve real-world problems.
 Computer Science graduate from Akademia Tarnowska with a specialization in Software Engineering.
-Currently focused on developing innovative SaaS solutions for the transportation and logistics industry.
+Currently focused on developing innovative SaaS solutions.

 ## 🚀 What I'm Working On